timkim0713/CSE216-Java-DataAnalysis/README.md

 # CSE216-Java-DataAnalysis

 ## Detail
-Move data analysis with IMBD Dataset
+Movie data analysis using JFreeChart with IMBD Dataset

 ## Used Language
 Java